shruuub/passwort.py/README.md

 # passwort.py
-a super easy Passwort-generator made with mpython.
+a super easy Passwort-generator made with python.

+- The passworts are between 8 and 16 characters.
+- The passwort will be directly printed and should also be printed to a file called output.txt